+□ No

+The Impact Report Package 2022 details our progress in relation to our impact.
+In the section "SDGs, material topics and targets", we disclose our impact analysis and the main actions undertaken to address general SDG targets.
+We also provide different specific sustainability reporting in the section ESG analysis and supplementary information (e.g. PCAF report).

-the main actions undertaken to address general SDG targets.
-V information (e.g. PCAF report).
-In the section "Sustainability goals and achievement", we discl um-term targets.
-In the section "Our commitment to the environment", we repo ne section "Sustainability goals and achievement", we disclose the progress we have made in relation to our specific current targets, in particular our three me term targets.
-The section "Our commitment to the environment", we report our efforts to strengthen our climate change risk management, following TCFD recommendations aligning our current loan sustainability analysis with the EU Taxonomy.
-6.2 Reporting on other frameworks Does your bank disclose sustainability information on in any of the listed below standards and frameworks? 🖾 GRI 🗆 SASB 🗆 CDP □ IFRS Sustainability Disclosure Standards (to be published) ⊠ TCFD □ Other: Yes, we disclose our sustainability information through the Imp pact Report Package 2022 (this document) > Impact Report Package 2022
+In the section "Sustainability goals and achievement", we disclose the progress we have made in relation to our specific current targets, in particular our three medium-term targets.

+In the section "Our commitment to the environment", we report our efforts to strengthen our climate change risk management, following TCFD recommendations and aligning our current loan sustainability analysis with the EU Taxonomy.

+- > Our commitment to the environment

+- > SDGs, material topics and targets

+- > Sustainability goals and achievements

+- ESG analysis and supplementary sustainability information

+6.2 Reporting on other frameworks

+$\square$ SASB

+Does your bank disclose sustainability information in any of the listed below standards and frameworks?

+☐ TCFD ☐ Other: ....

+Yes, we disclose our sustainability information through the Impact Report Package 2022 (this document)

+$\Box$ CDP

+Impact Report Package 2022